 Students with Disabilities (SWD) will identify access to accommodations through the Faculty Accommodations Form (FAF) at the beginning of the semester.
-The FAF is provided by the Disability Service Office, please discuss the accommodations listed on this form with the student.
-Devise an implementation plan as the accommodations pertain to your course.
+The FAF is provided by the Office of Disability Services, please discuss the accommodations listed on this form with the student and devise an implementation plan as the accommodations pertain to your course.
 You will need to sign this form, you will receive a copy for your records in a sealed envelope via the student shortly after signing.